Mimer29or40/Configurator/README.md

 # Configurator

-## Organize and Edit your minecraft config files
+## Organize and Edit your minecraft mods and config files